declanbarr/Iris-Data-Set-Project/README.md

 Iris-versicolor        50.0  2.770  0.313798  2.0  2.525  2.8  3.000  3.4
 Iris-virginica         50.0  2.974  0.322497  2.2  2.800  3.0  3.175  3.8
 ```
+We can see from above that Iris setosa has a smaller mean, median, standard deviation, minimum and maximum values for petal length, petal width and sepal length.
+For sepal width it has much larger values.

 <p align="center">